uptonking/note4yaoo/lib-collab-community-sync.md

 - ## Because there are no pre built solutions everyone's forced to roll their own sync engine!
 - https://twitter.com/LewisCTech/status/1737707633572986981
 - Yeah, I find it surprising how often I talk to companies that have built their own sync with a very simple conflict model and find they don’t need much more.
 Last-write-wins on fine-grained document state is often good enough in practice!
+- I feel multi-value registers should be the baseline since it's the simplest thing that doesn't throw data away.
+  - Many apps don’t care about that.

 - Conflict resolution / business logic is the real killer.
 (That’s part of why I like replicache’s approach; you’ve got more control over what constitutes a conflict and how conflicts etc are handled)

 - https://twitter.com/steveruizok/status/1737591179682730481